 How to find a dog trainer

-The Animal Behaviour and Training Council sets and oversees standards of professional competence and animal welfare in the training and behaviour therapy of animals.
+The Animal Behaviour and Training Council (ABTC) sets and oversees standards of professional competence and animal welfare during training and behaviour therapy.

-ABTC Registered Animal Training Instructors have been assessed as having the appropriate skills, knowledge and experience to support you and your pet.
+ABTC-registered Animal Training Instructors have been assessed as having the right skills, knowledge and experience to support you and your pet.
 ABTC-registered professionals will teach you how to train your dog ethically and in a way that meets your dog's welfare needs.

 What to look for in a good training class

 Observe a training class without your dog before joining it with them.
 This allows you to see if you feel comfortable with the instructor and the methods they use.
 Look out for: